How to teach your students to use Nearpod

 - Use the Collaborate Board for your bell ringer.
 Ask an open-ended question and give students time to respond and react to their classmates.
 Start with a turn-and-talk to bring in face-to-face interaction!

-- Make a poll or draw-it the exit ticket.
-Use polls to get a general sense of student understanding and draw-its to really see student thinking.
+- Make a Poll or Draw It exit ticket.
+Use Polls or Draw It to get a general sense of student understanding and see student thinking.

-- Use SEL mini lessons.
-Check out the library full of small activities related to mindfulness and emotion.
-These are great 15 minute activities for starting the day, right after lunch/recess, or when there’s an interruption in the daily routine (think fire drills!).
+- Check-in on students.
+Explore social and emotional learning activities related to mindfulness and emotions.
+These are great activities for starting the day, right after lunch/recess, or when there’s an interruption in the daily routine (think fire drills!).

-- Review units and lessons with Time to Climb.
-Nearpod has an enormous library of pre-made, editable activities but creating your own is fun and easy as well.
-Gamify Friday afternoon and Monday mornings!
+- Review units and lessons with educational games.
+Nearpod has an enormous library of pre-made, editable activities, but creating your own is fun and easy as well.
+Gamify Friday afternoon and Monday mornings with Time to Climb!

 Erika is an education consultant and a language acquisition expert.
 Having spent years abroad and around the US working with learners from all over the world, she is passionate about intercultural communication, multilingualism and instructional excellence.